wesql/wescale/doc/toturial/03-Read-Write-Split & LoadBalancer.md

   - USE command.
   - COM_STMT_PREPARE command.

-You can use the set command `set session/global enable_display_sql_execution_vttablet=true` to examine the complete routing process of an SQL  in detail.
+You can use the set command `set session/global enable_display_sql_execution_vttablets=true` to examine the complete routing process of an SQL  in detail.

 The process mainly consists of two steps: 1.
 Determining the tablet type.
 2.Among the tablets with the type determined in step 1, selecting a tablet to execute the SQL based on the load balance rules.